duanbiao2000/obsidianDoc/Extras/textgenerator/templates/dalle/sitNature.md

 ---
 promptId: sitNature
 aliases: 🖼️ Generate a Nature photo
-description: Photographs in the dataset with these captions tend to showcase animals/nature in extraordinary positions and situations, works similarly to “Award-Winning” but is only for nature.
+summary: Photographs in the dataset with these captions tend to showcase animals/nature in extraordinary positions and situations, works similarly to “Award-Winning” but is only for nature.
 This will also make animals/nature look more real and accurate.
 author: Prompt Engineering Guide
 tags: photo, dalle-2, situational
 version: 0.0.1